Washington DCYF/DSHS/CPS Foster Abuse and Neglect Lawyers

-As Washington DSHS/CPS foster abuse lawyers, we initiate litigation against the State of Washington on behalf of those who have suffered horrific abuse and neglect as the result of the failure by the state to protect them.
+As Washington DCYF/DSHS/CPS foster abuse lawyers, we initiate litigation against the State of Washington on behalf of those who have suffered horrific abuse and neglect as the result of the failure by the state to protect them.
 We represent those who have been starved, severely beaten, locked away, repeatedly raped and sexually molested, and the families and loved ones of those who have died as the result of state negligence.

-The Tragic Failures of DSHS and CPS
+The Tragic Failures of DCYF, DSHS & CPS

 The Washington Department of Social and Health Services (“DSHS”) is charged in part with overseeing the state’s foster care system.
 Through its agency, Child Protective Services (“CPS”), it also is charged with investigating and taking appropriate protective action when abuse or neglect of children is suspected.
+Additionally, the role of Washington State Department of Children, Youth & Families (“DCYF”) is to support children and families both physically and emotionally.

-Tragically, DSHS and CPS sometimes appallingly fail to do their jobs.
+Tragically, DCYF, DSHS and CPS sometimes appallingly fail to do their jobs.
 When this happens, horrific abuse, neglect, and death can result.
 Child sexual predators are allowed to become foster parents.
 Reported claims of abuse are not properly investigated, or appropriate protective action is not taken.
 Abuse, neglect, and rape continue, and sometimes death occurs.

 Our Clients Have Suffered Greatly